TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 ﻿=================================================================================================
 REAL GRASS

-1.09 for DaggerFall Unity 0.4.12
+1.10 for DaggerFall Unity 0.4.36
 =================================================================================================

 **DESCRIPTION**
 -------------------------------------------------------------------------------------------------
-Adds grass and, optionally, water plants to the terrain of Daggerfall Unity.
+Adds grass and, optionally, water plants ans stones to the terrain of Daggerfall Unity.
-There are two variants of grass, varying for different regions.

-It's available in two versions:

-*RealGrass
-This is the original mod made by Uncanny_Valley and improved by midopa.

-*GrassAndPlants
-A revision by TheLacus which also adds water grass and plants, according to differents climates, and little stones on farms ground.

-You can choose which version to use from the mod settings.

 **REQUIREMENTS**
 -------------------------------------------------------------------------------------------------
-Daggerfall Unity 0.4.12
+Daggerfall Unity 0.4.36

 **INSTALLATION**
 -------------------------------------------------------------------------------------------------